develogix-packages/filament-startify-docs/docs/index.md

 Please visit my public [Startify Docs](https://github.com/develogix-packages/filament-startify-docs) repository for any issue reports.

+## Attribution
+I have not developed everything on my own!
+I've used some well codes open-source packages and will also give the right attribution to the creators.

+My intention with this package is to boost up your workflow, by combining this available features into one package and make work together like charm.

 ## License

 This package is licensed under the [Custom License](license.md).